Server data from the Official MCP Registry

 pg_execute_sql | Arbitrary SQL execution with optional transaction support |

-For a deep dive into the communication flow between the MCP client, proxy, and PostgreSQL - including the full sequence diagram - see ARCHITECT.md.
+For a detailed view of the communication flow between the MCP client, the proxy, and PostgreSQL - including the full sequence diagram - see ARCHITECT.md.

 MIT Β© Edelcio Molina